 Welcome to Healthy Change

 Approximately half of Canadians are living with a chronic health condition.
 Because of this staggering volume, it is evident that self-management will be necessary to keep people healthier and living independently in their own homes longer.
-The North West Community Care Access Centre (NWCCAC) continues to help improve the lives of people living with chronic disease.
-The NWCCAC is pleased to offer the following FREE self-management programs:
+The North West Local Health Integration Network continues to help improve the lives of people living with chronic disease.
+The North West Local Health Integration Network is pleased to offer the following FREE self-management programs:

-- Healthy Change: Chronic Disease, Diabetes, and Chronic Pain
+- Healthy Change: Chronic Disease, Diabetes, Chronic Pain and Cancer Thriving and Surviving Program

 - PEP Talk: Diabetes, Healthy Feet, and You